bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Marvin
  asked:
-Is there a way to have a safeAreaInsets view that works similar to toolbar with Material that only shows up when the content below is being shown in a scroll view?
+Is there a way to have a safeAreaInsets view that works similarly to toolbar with Material that only shows up when the content below is being shown in a scroll view?
 1 reply

 WWDC Bot
-APP  6 days ago
+APP
 @Harry L (Apple)
  answered:
 There's not a specific API for this.
 You could use a GeometryReader to extract an anchor preference out of the scroll view to drive the opacity value of a material background in a safeAreaInset()
-You could also use the visualEffect() API for a view inside of the scroll view to adjust its opacity and keep it pinned to the top that would achieve a similar effect to a safeAreaInset(): https://developer.apple.com/documentation/swiftui/view/visualeffect(_:)
+You could also use the visualEffect() API for a view inside of the scroll view to adjust its opacity and keep it pinned to the top which would achieve a similar effect to a safeAreaInset(): https://developer.apple.com/documentation/swiftui/view/visualeffect(_:)

 ----

 @Marco
  asked:
 Is TipKit available in Beta1?
-I am unable to import that framework nor find its documentation and respective sample code does not work in an app that just imports SwiftUI
+I am unable to import that framework nor find its documentation and the respective sample code does not work in an app that just imports SwiftUI
 1 reply

 WWDC Bot
-APP  6 days ago
+APP
 @Curt C (Apple)
  answered:
 You're correct that TipKit is not in beta 1.
 It's planned for later.
 We're not the experts on TipKit here.
 When the framework is available, I'd encourage you to take questions to the Developer Forums where there is a TipKit tag.